 1. Components of a Derivative Contract

-- A single asset (shares of one company, futures of one commodity, options of a currency pair)
+• A single asset (shares of one company, options of one commodity, currency futures)

 Every derivative contract comes with an expiry date on or before which a trader must close their position either by: